 Program Benefits: For recipients, they are entitled to the following benefit for each quarter they are enrolled in the program (excludes co-op):

-- Up to $6,000 professional allowance/year for the SFS job fair, and other travel, books, professional certifications.
+- Up to $6,000 reimbursement (renewed annually) for professional development expenses, for the SFS job fair, and other travel, books, professional certifications.

 Obligations to the Federal Government: As a recipient of the scholarship, recipients have the following obligations:

-- Work immediately following graduation for the Federal Government or a State, Local, or Tribal Government in a position related to cyber security for a period equal to the length of the scholarship received (up to 2.5 years);
+- Work immediately following graduation for the Federal Government in a position related to cybersecurity for a period equal to the length of the scholarship received (up to 2.5 years);

 - Pay back all student support, up to stipend, tuition, and book allowance, if they cannot fulfill their commitment to the federal government.